4GeeksAcademy/python-functions-programming-exercises/exercises/04-Call-a-function/README.md

 # 💡 Hint:

-Call the `calculate_area` function 3 times, one per each square, passing the length and edge of each square.
+Call the `calculate_area` function three times, one per each square, passing the length and edge of each square.

 :tv: [9 min video about functions in python](https://www.youtube.com/watch?v=NE97ylAnrz4)